-- Oversight of patients with alert pathogens e.g. Clostridiodes difficile, MRSA, Carbapenem producing Enterobacterales (CPE)/ Carbapenem resistant organisms (CPOs), Vancomycin resistant Enterococci (VRE) - Oversight of healthcare associated infection surveillance - Detection, investigation and management of healthcare associated infection outbreaks - Provide technical microbiological expertise in relation to: - o Water management e.g. attending water safety group - o Specialist ventilation systems - Decontamination - Personal protective equipment - Antimicrobial Management Teams (or equivalent) - Contribute and support surgical site surveillance systems - Overview of local control of infection policies and their implementation; - Working with the Infection Control Team within the healthcare organisation and if DIPC, responsibility for this team; - Challenging inappropriate clinical hygiene practice as well as antibiotic prescribing decisions;
+- Oversight of alert pathogens e.g. Clostridioides difficile, MRSA, Carbapenemase producing Enterobacterales (CPE)/ Carbapenem resistant organisms (CPOs), Vancomycin resistant Enterococci (VRE), influenza, norovirus, SARS-CoV2 etc with regards to provision of advice when appropriate, identifying and advising on outbreaks and transmission and prevention of infection, and escalation to local health protection teams and NHSE/I as appropriate. - Oversight of healthcare associated infection surveillance, including ensuring data submission via HCAI databases. - Detection, investigation and management of healthcare associated infection outbreaks - Provide technical microbiological expertise in relation to: - o Water management e.g. attending water safety group - Specialist ventilation systems - Decontamination - Personal protective equipment - Contribute and support surgical site surveillance systems - Overview of local control of infection policies and their implementation;

-- Becoming an integral member of the organisation's clinical governance and patient safety teams and structures; - Becoming an integral member of the organisation's Infection Control Committee (ICC) and reporting as locally agreed - Contributing or producing an annual report on the state of healthcare associated infection in the organisation for which he/she is responsible and involved in its public release.
+- Working with the Infection Prevention and Control Team within the healthcare organisation and if DIPC, responsibility for this team; - Challenging inappropriate clinical hygiene practice as well as antibiotic prescribing decisions; - Becoming an integral member of the organisation's clinical governance and patient safety teams and structures; - Becoming an integral member of the organisation's Infection Control Committee (ICC) and reporting as locally agreed - Contributing to or producing the DIPC annual report on the state of healthcare associated infection in the organisation for which he/she is responsible and involved in its public release.